Do yourself a fava—eat some Broad Beans (Vicia faba)

 Broad Bean Orzo

-Simmer 200g orzo pasta in 500ml stock or water until water is absorbed and the orzo cooked.
-Add 2 chopped spring onions, 300g cooked broad beans, 100g marinated feta cubes, 1 tbsp chopped flat leaf parsley, a spritz of lemon juice and a generous drizzle of extra virgin olive oil.
-Stir, eat.
+Simmer 200g orzo pasta in 500ml stock or water until water is absorbed and the orzo is cooked.
+Add two chopped spring onions, 300g cooked broad beans, 100g marinated feta cubes, 1 tbsp chopped flat leaf parsley, a spritz of lemon juice and a generous drizzle of extra virgin olive oil.
+Stir, eat, mmm!